 Kalamata and its surroundings have lots to do.
 You can use Kalamata as a base to explore the Peloponnese, particularly the nearby areas, such as the Mani, Diros Caves, the castles of Methoni and Koroni, Ancient Messene and Sparta.

 Within the town you can see the Kalamata castle, many museums, and also enjoy an overwhelming number of cafés, restaurants and bars spreading everywhere around the town’s long beach.

 If you want an introduction to the area’s culinary tradition, you can consider taking a food tour.
 Kalamata olive oil is considered to be among the best in Greece – just don’t say that to a Cretan!

 More here: Kalamata Food Tour

 Interested in finding out more about Greece?
-Check out these 25 amazing places to go in Greece.
+Check out thesetravel tips and 25 amazing places to go in Greece.

-A large country which is very popular in summer, Spain has some of the warmest weather in Europe.
+A large country which is very popular in summer with holiday-makers, Spain has some of the warmest weather in Europe.
 While summers can be scorching, winters are not exactly warm, but they are a lot milder than Central and Northern Europe.

 Again, your best bet is to head south, either to the area of Andalusia, or to the faraway Canary Islands.

 This large area in Spain is where popular destinations like Seville, Malaga, Cordoba, Granada and Marbella are located.